msolides-2022/MU5MES01-2022/syllabus.md

 * 30/09  A working installation of FEniCS (bring your own laptop with a running poisson demo, this will be tested and is a part of the evaluation)
 * 21/10  1st short (2 pages) report (linear elasticity (Eshelby))
-* 16/12  2nd written report 4 pages (Structural Design of a bridge tower)
+* 16/12  2nd written report 4 pages (Structural Design of a bridge tower or snapping dynamics of a beam)

 ## References: